d4m4s74/Cube-Solver/readme.md

 G perm c
 (y2) L' R' U2 L R (y) L U' R U2 L' U R'
 '''
-# If the step is already solved, the functions return an empty string.
+# If a step is already solved, the functions return an empty string.
 # With an unsolvable cube, these functions return NULL,
 # which causes an AttributeError when trying to decode.
 You may want to verify before decoding (or use try)